 Let's take a look at the back of a random carpet sample, and we'll show you what we mean:

-If you notice on this sample, it states the following:
+If you notice this sample, it states the following:

-What does "household stain warranty" or "any pet stain warranty" mean?
-Many customers would read this, and think no matter what mess my pet makes, my carpet is covered under the warranty.
+What does "soil resistance" or "pet urine warranty" actually mean?
+Many customers would read this and think no matter what mess my pet makes, my carpet is covered under the warranty.
 However, that would not be the case.

 As with all product warranties, there is always a legal document that has that fine print.
-That long list of exclusions, that never seem to get talked about.
+That long list of exclusions, never seems to get talked about.
 Carpet is no different than other items when it comes to warranties.

 Why Is Your Warranty Important Information?